george24601/notes/java/jvm/gc.md

 heap divided into 2 generations: young space => for allocation of new objects, gc is collected by running a special young collection.
-When all objects that have lived long enough in the nersery are promoted to the old space old space => old collection is triggered when old collection is full
+When all objects that have lived long enough in the nersery are promoted to the old space.
+New gen is devided further into Eden, from suvivor, to survivor old space => old collection is triggered when old collection is full

 small objects => thread local areas: free chunks reserved from the heap and given to a thread for exlcusive use